victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 ## What is useEffect?

 It is a tool in React that allows developers to perform side effects in function components.
 The hook is called every time a component is rendered, including the first time the component is rendered.
-It allows developers to perform wide range of tasks, such as `fetching data`, `setting up event listeners`, and `modifying the DOM`.
+It allows developers to perform a wide range of tasks, such as `fetching data`, `setting up event listeners`, and `modifying the DOM`.

 This is useful for a wide range of tasks, such as fetching data, setting up event listeners, and modifying the DOM.

-The most common example would be fetching data from API, and it usually looks like below.
+The most common example is fetching data from API, which usually looks like the one below.

 ```js
 import { useEffect, useState } from "react";